 When you and your spouse-to-be (the person you want to marry) are at least 18 years old, you can get married.
-If either of you is between 16 or 18 years old, then that person may only get married if his or her parent or a judge agree.
-Below 16 years old, that person will need the consent of a judge to get married.
+If you are under 18, you can only get married if you are emancipated, meaning a judge has removed your "disabilities of minority," which makes you an adult for legal purposes, including making your own decisions and supporting yourself.
+It is not easy to obtain an emancipation court order.